DNA (Kendrick Lamar song): Usage in media

 The song was featured in a Beats headphones commercial starring New England Patriots quarterback Tom Brady.
 The song was also featured in a Beats X commercial featuring DJ Khaled.

-The song was also featured on Apple’s HomePod smart speaker advertisement named "Beat".
+The song was also featured on Apple's HomePod smart speaker advertisement named "Beat".

 The song is featured in the first trailer for Creed II.

 On October 12, 2018, the soundtrack for the film The Hate U Give featured the song.

+The song appears in the third episode of the Hulu science fiction series Utopia Falls.

 The song was played to close Dave Chappelle's 2019 stand-up special Sticks & Stones.

 The song was also featured in the launch trailer of Mortal Kombat 11: Aftermath expansion.

 Credits and personnel

 Credits adapted from the official Damn digital booklet.